 The History of the Rosary Congress began in Poland in May 1979, when the Polish people prayed through Mary’s intercession for the coming of Pope John Paul II to his beloved homeland.
-The Rosary Congress has also been attributed as the fulfillment of John Bosco’s dream of the Two Pillars, bringing the Church into the safe haven of Our Lord in the Blessed Sacrament and Our Lady under the direction of our Holy Father.
+It has since been attributed as the fulfillment of St. John Bosco’s dream of the Two Pillars (click here to read Dream), bringing the Church into the safe haven of Our Lord in the Blessed Sacrament and Our Lady under the direction of our Holy Father.

 THE FIRST ROSARY CONGRESS IN POLAND